+40.5 For clarity, the above bands outline the full-time equivalent salary.
+Part-time and Casual employees will receive these rates on a pro-rata basis.

 40.6 An Employee may be paid more than the amount specified for the relevant classification level but will not be paid less that the outlined minimum.

 For the avoidance of doubt, the operation of this Agreement will not reduce the rate of pay for ordinary hours received by an Employee immediately before the commencement of the Agreement and each year thereafter.

-Nothing in Clause 40.7 will prevent Lifeblood from reducing an Employees rate of pay for ordinary hours received by the Employee where they agree to be redeployed to another position as part of an operational restructure.
+Nothing in Clause 40.7 will prevent Lifeblood from reducing an Employee’s rate of pay for ordinary hours received by the Employee where they agree to be redeployed to another position as part of an operational restructure.

 Employees shall be entitled to salary packaging in accordance with the relevant Lifeblood policy as varied from time to time at the sole discretion of Lifeblood.
 While Employees are required to comply with Lifeblood policies and procedures, they do not form part of this Agreement or their employment contract.